XufengGAO/Virtual-Doctor-app/README.md

 Fragment-8:  RecommendedSpecialistFragment
 - This fragment is divided into two parts
 - Part-1 shows the google map which locates current location of users automatically
-- Part 2 shows the full list of recommended hospitals and their locations are marked on the map users can quickly access them from the map
+- Part 2 shows the full list of recommended hospitals and their locations are marked on the map.
+Users can quickly access them from the map

+## Watch terminal
+There are 4 activities in mobile, then we use Intent method to implement the transition between activities

+Activity-1: MainActivity
+- This activity mainly provides an interface to other activities
+- Shows the user-image and user-name
+- Provides a button to access the complete list of symptoms selected by users (i.e., synchronized with mobile device) -> HistoryActivity

+Activity-2: HistoryActivity
+- Shows all selected symptoms and corresponding symptom values
+- Due to the limited watch scree, we didn't implement symptom edit & delete buttons in watch
+- Users can edit & delete symptoms on mobile, then the history list on watch will update automatically
+- Provides a button to back to MainActivity

+Activity-3 and -4: SymptomsSeekBarActivity SymptomsSpinnerActivity
+- These two activities are similar to SymptomsSeekBarFragment and SymptomsSpinnerFragment on mobile
+- Provides UI allowing users answer symptom queries
+- The selected symptom values are synchronized with mobile automatically
+- Provides buttons to navigate back to MainActivity